lmatteis/seedhub/attachments/ui.md

 The components above the platform are **views**.
 This is the software that the user sees and interacts with.
 Views interact with the platform by *requesting* data.
 The map, for example, would request data that has a geographical location associated with it and then display it.

-The components below the platform are inside a **black box**.
-They're hidden from the user.
-The idea is to abstract all the implementation details so that we may refactor the components in the future, without ever breaking the views.
+The components below the platform are the **data sources**.
+All of them make up the many different sources we might have to obtain data.
+Through the platform we're abstracting all the implementation details so that we may refactor these components in the future, without ever breaking the views.
 This is a truly modular design and it will allow developers to more easily develop new tools on top of Genesys' data.

 ## <a name="ui"></a> Redesigning the Interface